phiarchitect/phiarchitect/README.md

 # phi ARCHITECT
 ## exploring the architecture of all that is

+Greeings!

+be sure top check out @geometor and @photon-platform and @harmonic-resonance

 <!--
 **phi-architect/phi-architect** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.